 Encourage your staff to get their flu shot and to protect their whānau too (kids are great at bringing home bugs).

 Encourage your staff to get their flu shot and to protect their whānau too (kids are great at bringing home bugs).Getting the flu shot every year is your best protection against the flu.
-This year’s vaccines have been specially formulated for New Zealand and are expected to offer protection against the strain that was circulating in the Northern Hemisphere.

 You may also consider funding flu vaccinations yourself – the cost of keeping staff well is likely to be less than the cost of lost productivity if the flu does the rounds.
 Find a workplace vaccinator near you and arrange a site visit.
 Alternatively, give staff time off to go get vaccinated and bring back the receipt so you can reimburse them.